MS in Historic Preservation

 You will apply both analog and digital documentation methods to “real world” projects at multiple scales from the micro of individual buildings to the macro level of community planning.

 As the first UNESCO World Heritage City in the United States, Philadelphia is a living laboratory of architectural styles and periods, offering a wealth of real-world projects and internship opportunities utilizing buildings and technologies, dating from 18th century Georgian through mid-20th century Modern.

-At Jefferson’s new Center for the Preservation of Modernism, students develop preservation protocols tailored to the unique character of early and mid-century modern architecture, the next preservation frontier as these buildings age, and may study the preservation of modernist architecture abroad at the iconic Bauhaus Building in Dessau, Germany or at the Giuseppe Terragni Archive in Como, Italy.
-Students may also pursue research through the Getty Conservation Institute’s “Conserving Modern Architecture Initiative” in Los Angeles.
+At Jefferson’s new Center for the Preservation of Modernism, students develop preservation protocols tailored to the unique character of early and mid-century modern architecture, the next preservation frontier as these buildings age.
+Students also have the opportunity to study the preservation of modernist architecture abroad at the iconic Bauhaus Building in Dessau, Germany or at the Giuseppe Terragni Archive in Como, Italy.

 Students customize their course of study by selecting one of two tracks: Research and Documentation; or Preservation Design; and specialize in a field compatible with their track drawn from the College of Architecture and the Built Environment’s graduate offerings including Sustainable Design, Geographic Information Systems, Façade Technologies, Architectural History or Real Estate Development.
 The curriculum affords students the freedom to explore topics that suit their interests and further their professional goals.

 The M.S.
 Historic Preservation is a STEM designated program (CIP Code 04.0902).

 Richard Neutra’s Hassrick House, LiDAR Scan